 7. Add Strength Training to Your Routine

 Besides helping with fat loss, strength training does more.
-It helps with bone health, improved metabolism, and reduces risk factors for chronic conditions.
+It helps with bone health, improves metabolism, and reduces risk factors for chronic conditions.

 According to the Centers for Disease Control guidelines, strength training workouts can be done at least twice per week, focusing on the major muscle groups.